 There are approx. 400 higher education institutions in Germany.
 This total includes:

-- Approx. 230 universities of applied sciences (Fachhochschulen/Hochschulen für angewandte Wissenschaften) and
+- Over 220 universities of applied sciences (Fachhochschulen/Hochschulen für angewandte Wissenschaften)

-- Roughly 60 art and music colleges (Kunsthochschulen/Musikhochschulen)
+- Almost 60 art and music colleges (Kunsthochschulen/Musikhochschulen)

 The German Rectors’ Conference (Hochschulrektorenkonferenz, HRK) is the association of state and state-recognised higher education institutions in Germany.
 It is the political and public voice of German higher education and the forum within which higher education institutions form joint opinions.
-It currently has 268 member institutions at which more than 94% of all students in Germany are enrolled.
+It currently has 268 member institutions, at which 94 per cent of all the students in Germany are enrolled.